 The link at the beginning is slightly more powerful than the link at the bottom of the content.

 Links present in the content body are given more priority than the links in the footer, header and sidebar.

 95. Rapid Gain/Loss of Links

 Rapid link growth or fall is highly likely to invite additional scrutiny from webspam filters.
 However, it seems fine when it comes from genuine (or high authority) webpages in case the content goes viral.

 96. Social Share Link

-Social Share can influence the value of page that has been shared.
-In fact, large numbers of g+ page followers can improve your organic traffic, as the follower can see your post in search results.
+Social Share can influence the value of a page that has been shared.
+In fact, large numbers of g+ page followers can improve your organic traffic, as the followers can see your post in search results.

 97. “Our partners” Link